Jtoosh/startup/notes.md

 - `await` should only be used on a top-level function, and not in a nested function.
 This is because `await` will pause the execution of the function until the promise is settled, and if the function is nested, then the parent function will also be paused.
 If a nested function needs the `await` keyword, then the parent function needs to be an `async` function.

 >Figure out what the `resolve()` and `reject()` methods do.
+I found out that they are predefined in JavaScript.
+Basically `resolve()` is used to return the result of the promise, and `reject()` is used to return an error.

 **Notes from kahoot:**